cjdelisle/PacketCrypt/Readme.md

 significantly, PacketCrypt encourages cooperation between many mining devices, allowing *bandwidth* to be expended in lieu of processor effort.

+## LEMME TEST IT

+First, build it:

+    ./autogen.sh
+    ./configure
+    make

+Try out a simple hash function based on random programs:

+    ./simplehash 'seed to generate random program'  'input to the hash program'

+Generate some announcements:
+* -t will generate fake test announcements
+* replace 8 with the number of processor cores on your machine

+    ./pcann -t 8

 ## How it works

 PacketCrypt uses two distinct stages, the first stage mines a 1 KiB proof known as an